Geeksltd/MSharp.Docs/Tutorials/7/README.md

 ```

 #### Creating Invoice Page
-Create "AddInvoice" page under the client folder in a #UI project like bellow:
+Create "AddInvoice" page under the client folder in a #UI project like below:

 ```C#
 using MSharp;